d5fa4lt/pure-assembly/README.md

+# Please give me Star 🌟, thank you very much!
+It is very important to me!

 # assemblyPractice

 This repository contains an assembly implementation that uses the Windows API to create a file and write data into it.